Simulate TPCs with bootstrap to propagate uncertainty

 composing a sort of a ribbon for the central curve.
 If more than one

-model has been succesfully bootstrapped, predicted curves will be
+model has been successfully bootstrapped, predicted curves will be

 plotted along different facets.